batureren/achievement-scavenger/README.md

 ## Features

+### Mobile Companion App
+- **Live Local Server**: Start a lightweight local server directly from the app and scan a QR code to pull up a mobile-optimized tracker on your phone.
+- **Seamless Sync**: Track achievements, check off interactive collectibles, and read guide walkthroughs on your phone while playing your game on the big screen.
+- **Auto-Start**: Configure the companion server to start silently in the background every time you launch the app.

 ### Multi-Platform Tracking
-- **Steam**: Auto-detects running games via the Windows registry, pulls live achievement status and global unlock percentages from the Steam Web API.
+- **Steam**: Auto-detects running games via the Windows registry (and Linux/Steam Deck VDF files), pulling live achievement status and global unlock percentages from the Steam Web API.
 - **PlayStation Network (PSN)**: Connects securely via an NPSSO token to track PS4/PS5 trophies, game progress, and global rarity directly from Sony's servers.
 - **Xbox Live**: Connects via OpenXBL to track Xbox titles, gamerscore, and achievement rarity.
 - **RetroAchievements**: Tracks your recently played retro titles and syncs achievement progress, points, and TrueRatio.